Meet the Friendliest Birds in America

 All the chickadee species share some traits, the most notable being their bold and inquisitive nature.
 They do not seem to fear, well, anything.
 I’ve watched a chickadee on a cold winter day fly down and land atop my ski pole as I paused along the trail.
 That bird eyed me with some curiosity before letting loose a scolding Chick-a-dee-dee! and returning to the branches above.

 Nuthatches are just too endearing not to be included in this group of friendly birds.
-North America has four species: the brown-headed nuthatch of the Southeastern U.S., the pygmy nuthatch of the pine forests of the mountain West, the red-breasted nuthatch of the boreal forest and the higher elevations of the western part of the country, and the white-breasted nuthatch, which is distributed across most of the Lower 48.
+North America has four nuthatch species: the brown-headed nuthatch of the Southeastern U.S., the pygmy nuthatch of the pine forests of the mountain West, the red-breasted nuthatch of the boreal forest and the higher elevations of the western part of the country, and the white-breasted nuthatch, which is distributed across most of the Lower 48 states.

 As a group, they are as bold as chickadees, but without the attitude, often flying right up to a feeder even as it’s being loaded with seeds or peanut butter.
 They will perch vertically, upside down, on a tree trunk and wait patiently for their chance at the treat.
 In fact, it is this trait—their ability to perch head down on a vertical surface—that distinguishes them from all other species of birds.
 When not visiting feeders, they derive a good portion of their food from the insects hiding beneath the scales of tree bark.
 Their unique ability to scale up and down the trunk of a tree is a perfect strategy for such a search.